ironbee/ironbee/predicate/reference.md

 : `cat` could add values from any argument immediately if it were not concerned with preserving order.
 An additional, differently named, function to do just that may be added in the future.

 Transformations
-: If a child is itself a `cat` call, it will be replaced with its children.
 : If a child is a null literal, it will be removed.
 : If `cat` has a single argument, it will replace itself with its argument.
 : If `cat` has no arguments, it will replace itself with false.